JOAN-IRIBURUN/joan-iriburun-portfolio/content/pages/index.md

     title: Welcome to My Data Analytics Portfolio
     subtitle: Hi!
     text: >
-      Hi, I’m Joan, a Data Analyst with a passion for turning complex data into clear, actionable insights.
-I specialize in using Excel, Power BI, and Microsoft Word to analyze, visualize, and communicate data effectively.
-My goal is to help organizations make data-driven decisions that optimize performance and drive growth.
+      Hi, I’m Joan, a Data Analyst specializing in transforming data into clear, actionable insights using Excel, Power BI, and Microsoft Word.
+I am passionate about helping businesses unlock the full potential of their data to make informed, data-driven decisions.

-      With a strong foundation in data analysis and visualization, I create intuitive dashboards, detailed reports, and compelling visualizations that tell the story behind the numbers.
-I’m eager to continue building my skills and contribute to projects that use data to solve real-world business challenges.
+      Through my work, I create interactive dashboards, in-depth reports, and data visualizations that drive business performance and provide clarity on complex data.
+Whether it's optimizing sales strategies, improving operational efficiency, or understanding customer behavior, I use data to tell the story that drives business growth.

+      Explore my projects to see how I leverage data analysis to deliver impactful results, or get in touch if you’re interested in collaborating.
     actions:
       - type: Button
         label: projects